PRX/Porter/README.md

 - `JobsStarted`: The number of jobs that were able to begin execution.
 If a job's input message is too malformed it may not be able to execute.

+The following metrics are available with the `StateMachineArn` dimension:

 - `TasksRequested`: The number of tasks included in jobs that were able to begin execution.

 - `JobsCompleted`: The number of jobs that completed, regardless of how successful the job was.